 The P12K pistol is like his LMP-X because of the range to damage ratio.
 The pistol takes four body shots to down an enemy, and it has a decent range compared to other burst machine pistols other rogues have.
 This means that Talon is once again about chipping away enemies at a distance in the pistol round.
 Further upgrades are not necessary as both his SMG and DMR does the job better after the pistol round.

 Once again, melee weapons are not that efficient.
 The Katana has similar base stats to other melee weapons like the baseball bat, with upgrades to increase throwing damage and weapon swing damage.
 However, melee weapons don’t have much cost efficiency and will likely not prove too effective in close quarters post the pistol rounds.

 The C4 is extremely powerful when used in the right moments.
 A C4 deals 100 damage from the center of the explosion, downing anyone caught in its radius.
 It can then be upgraded to increase throw range, which is a big deal since the base range is very small.
-The final upgrade increases damage to 150, which takes out rogues with upgraded armour and can deal more damage to enemies caught at the edge of its radius.
-The only issue with the C4 is that it takes proper planning to use, and there are very few scenarios where it pays off.
+The final upgrade increases damage to 150, which takes out rogues with upgraded armor and can deal more damage to enemies caught at the edge of its radius.
+The only issue with it is that it takes proper planning to use, and there are very few scenarios where it pays off.